DesignOrchardLLC/DrMarchandsLab.com/Terms_of_Service.md

 ---

 ### 1. Ownership & Intellectual Property
-All content, designs, code, and creations are **trademarked, copyrighted, and fully owned**.
+All content, designs, code, and creations are **trademarked, copyrighted, and fully owned** by Design Orchard LLC, a Florida-registered LLC.
 Unauthorized copying, redistribution, or claiming ownership is prohibited.

 ### 2. User Conduct
 Use the tools **only as intended**.
 Prohibited actions include: illegal/unauthorized behavior, harming others, reverse-engineering.